View content

 Excavation

-Students are required to undertake four weeks compulsory fieldwork which takes place over the summer after Year 1, with a further four weeks' compulsory fieldwork in the summer after Year 2 (or the summer following completion of the professional placement in Year 3).
-Students opt to do the fieldwork on one of the Department's research/ training projects.
-Local projects have no direct costs for student participants but students may need to pay for their travel.
+Students are required to undertake four weeks compulsory excavation which takes place over the summer after Year 1, normally at one of the Department's local research/training projects, with a further four weeks of compulsory archaeological fieldwork in the summer after Year 2.
+Local projects have no direct costs for student participants, but students may need to pay for their travel.
 Students who opt to join non-local projects may have to cover project-specific costs.
-At the highest end of this spectrum are the projects in Barbados (indicative cost is £1200 for two weeks) and Georgia (indicative cost is £1500 for four weeks) where the costs include flights, food and accommodation for the duration of the project.
+At the highest end of this spectrum is the project in Georgia (indicative cost is £1,500 for four weeks) where the costs include flights, food and accommodation for the duration of the project.
+Indicative cost: £0-£1,500.

 SCHOLARSHIPS, BURSARIES AND AWARDS